ethanc8/SDK-Rebuilds/README.md

 - This repository includes the build receipes in the corresponding folders.

 - The build scripts have been tested on Ubuntu 22.04.1 LTS and Linux Mint 21.

-- The sdk for Windows was **not** tested for all versions/revisions, but only for some of them, but it *should* work.
+- Currently, the build environment (packages necessary) is identical for Android 12 (api 31), 12L (api 32) and 13 (api 33).

+- some of the scripts have built the Windows sdk files sucessfully, but this has not been tested for all the sdks.
+However, the other ones *should* built, too.

 Notice for Android 13
 ---------------------